biorack/metatlas/docs/Add_Atlas_to_DB.md

 The first cell contains several parameters that should be set by the user.

-`csv_atlas_file_name` - direct path (from root) to the atlas CSV file `atlas_name` - suggested: `<C18/HILIC/LIPID>_<date>_<TPL>_<Workflow>_<Lab/Unlab>_<NEG/POS>`
+`csv_atlas_file_name` - direct path (from root) to the atlas CSV file

+`atlas_name` - suggested: `<C18/HILIC/LIPID>_<date>_<TPL>_<Workflow>_<Lab/Unlab>_<NEG/POS>`

 `polarity` - negative or positive

 `mz_tolerance` - integer (default is 5)

-`sort_atlas` - True or False (default is True) `run_retrieval_check` - True or False (default is False because it taks a while)
+`sort_atlas` - True or False (default is True)

+`run_retrieval_check` - True or False (default is False because it taks a while)

 Remaining parameters can be set based on specific needs and useage is described.

 #### Cell 2

 No user-defined settings are required for this cell.
-Ensure that the commit you expect (likely, most recent) is printed in the info log below the cell.
+Ensure that the metatlas repo commit you expect (likely, most recent) is printed in the info log below the cell.

 #### Cells 3 and 4